matteoratti/recipebook/README.md

     before any commit or push:
     rubocop --autocorrect-all

-* Command line
+Commands:

-creates new rails app with bootstrap installed and postgresql DB rails new recipebook --css bootstrap --database=postgresql
+* creates new rails app with bootstrap installed and postgresql DB rails new recipebook --css bootstrap --database=postgresql

 creates the DB